 Family issues of addiction, mental health, domestic violence and/or sexual abuse cause devastating and long-term effects that impact children and youth emotionally, socially, developmentally and academically.
 Children who experience abuse and/or neglect are at much higher risk for poor academic achievement, mental health disorders, drug abuse and criminal activities.

 Since 2012 the opiate/heroin epidemic has caused an increase in child abuse and/or neglect cases and at-risk children served by social service agencies.

-It is essential to reduce the stress, chaos and trauma to these children by funding enrichment, educational and developmental activities.
-The agencies through which Hope for Kids funds the needs of children do not have monies for such programs.
+It is essential to reduce the stress, chaos and trauma to these individuals by funding enrichment, educational and developmental activities.
+The agencies through which Hope for Kids funds the needs of children and youth do not have monies for such programs.